mr-martian/hbo-UD/Annotation_Decisions.md

 - should @parataxis to NP in geneologies actually be @dislocated?
   - also @appos → @list ?
 - G424 has @cop rather than @advmod for infa
+- G349 should maybe be @dislocated rather than @csubj

 # Resolved - unimplemented
 - A B וC - B should get @conj